Saturday, June 30, 2007

 A

-"valid experiment to determine how virtual society and politics can interact" or another load of hyped up media cock by some no name back bencher to get his name in the popular rags?
-I know where money is.
+"valid experiment to determine how virtual society and politics can interact" or another load of hyped-up media by some back-bencher to get his name in the popular rags?
+I know where money is, but alas when I searched for him on Google tall I could find were the reports on this story and a stub on Wikipedia.

 See this story on the Beeb website.